patriciasegantine/mobile-first-with-css-grid/README.md

-This is a responsive website using a mobile-first bild (The Net Ninja Tutorial)
+This is a responsive website using a mobile-first build (The Net Ninja Tutorial)